Underground (Ben Folds Five song): History

-"Underground" is both an ode to and castigation of these type of people, as well as the perceived notions of the underground scene looking in from the outside.
+"Underground" is both an ode to and castigation of these types of people, as well as the perceived notions of the underground scene looking in from the outside.
 As Folds says:

 A catchy, raucous romp laced with falsetto, the track became the first international commercial single and first U.S. radio single from the album Ben Folds Five.
 It introduced the band to the world and remains the most well-known track on the album and one of the most well-known songs of the band's career, second only to "Brick".

 The song was among the most popular performed at Ben Folds Five concerts.
 It featured a degree of audience participation, including coordinated sound effects and retorts to various lines throughout the song.
 Folds continues to perform the song occasionally during his solo career.

 Additional versions

 Two distinct edited versions of the song exist.
 A radio edit version appears with the original album cut on a 1995 promotional CD sent to radio programmers in the United States, as well as a CD sent to the United Kingdom for the same purpose.
 The radio edit version also appears on a second promotional CD for the United Kingdom released in 1996.

 The second edited version, a shortened version of the album cut of the song, was released as a commercial CD single in the United Kingdom in April 1996 by Vital Distribution for Passenger/Caroline.
 This version was released on a 7" vinyl single in the U.K. at the same time.
 A second 7" vinyl single was released in the U.K. in September 1996.

 A live audio version of the song was released in August, 1996, in the United Kingdom by Vital Distribution as part of a 2-disc CD single set.
 Recorded August 12, 1995, at Ziggy's in Winston-Salem, North Carolina, by John Alagia and Doug Derryberry, this live version appears with the album cut of the song on the second disc of the set.
 The first disc of the set features the second edited studio version of the song.

 The live audio version also appears on the 1998 compilation and rarities album Naked Baby Photos.

 A live video version, filmed in New York on June 9, 1997, for the PBS program Sessions at West 54th, appears on the 2001 music concert DVD Ben Folds Five – The Complete Sessions at West 54th.